Maximilian I of Mexico: Emperor of Mexico

-Background to accession
+Background to Accession

-After gaining independence in 1821 Mexico had soon divided itself into liberal and conservative parties, the latter of which had a monarchist faction.
+After gaining independence in 1821, Mexico had soon divided itself into liberal and conservative parties, the latter of which had a monarchist faction.
 The failed monarchy of Agustín I that saw him forced to abdicate, swearing to remain in exile, met its final demise when he returned to Mexico and was shot in 1824.
 Nonetheless, Conservatives continued to see monarchy as a viable option.
 Monarchist plans had most clearly been laid out in an 1840 essay by the statesman José María Gutiérrez de Estrada, which argued that after two decades of chaos, the republic had failed, and that a European prince ought to be invited to establish a Mexican throne.
-Such ideas received official interest during the presidency of Mariano Paredes and during the last presidency of Santa Anna, but by the late 1850s the liberals had appeared to have achieved a decisive victory through the promulgation of the Constitution of 1857, which severely constrained the powers of the Roman Catholic Church and the Mexican army, two traditional bastions of conservativism.
+Such ideas received official interest during the presidency of Mariano Paredes and during the last presidency of Santa Anna, but by the late 1850s the liberals had appeared to have achieved a decisive victory through the promulgation of the Constitution of 1857, which constrained the powers of the Mexican Catholic Church and the Mexican Army, two traditional bastions of conservativism.
 Conservatives declared the Constitution null and void and formed a rival conservative government.
-The three-year civil war (1858-61) between liberals and conservatives was won by liberals on the battlefield.
+The three-year civil war (1858–61) between liberals and conservatives was won by liberals on the battlefield.
 Conservatives regrouped after the defeat and sought external allies for their monarchist cause.

 Mexican diplomat José Hidalgo had been officially tasked by the Santa Anna administration to sound European courts for interest in establishing a Mexican monarchy, but after the fall of Santa Anna in 1853 with the successful liberal Revolution of Ayutla, Hidalgo had lost his official accreditation and continued his efforts independently.
-Hidalgo's childhood friend, the Spanish noblewoman Eugénie de Montijo was now wife of Napoleon III, Emperor of France, and it was through her that Hidalgo managed to gain the attention of the French ruler.
+Hidalgo's childhood friend, the Spanish noblewoman Eugénie de Montijo, was now wife of Emperor Napoleon III of the French, and it was through her that Hidalgo managed to gain the attention of the French ruler.